-(2) The annual lifetime benefits payable at year-end are calculated based on actual pensionable earnings as at the end of the current fiscal year and payable at the Named Executive Officer's normal retirement date.

-- (3) The annual benefits payable at age 65 are based on current compensation levels and assume that the Named Executive Officer will receive 100% of the target payment under the Plan and 65% of the maximum payment under the LTIP and long-term incentive plan for the Vice President, Pension Investments & Treasurer.
-The maximum pensionable earnings under the Canada Pension Plan are assumed to remain constant at the current level of \$57,400. - (4) The change in benefit obligation that is attributable to compensation includes both the service cost and the difference in average annual salary in excess of or below what was assumed.
+- (2) The annual lifetime benefits payable at year-end are calculated based on actual pensionable earnings as at the end of the current fiscal year and payable at the Named Executive Officer's normal retirement date. - (3) The annual benefits payable at age 65 are based on current compensation levels and assume that the Named Executive Officer will receive 100% of the target payment under the Annual Incentive Plan and 65% of the maximum payment under the LTIP and that credited service from April 1, 2022 is under the Employee Pension Plan Part B. The maximum pensionable earnings under the Canada Pension Plan are assumed to remain constant at the current level of \$58,700. - (4) The change in benefit obligation that is attributable to compensation includes both the service cost and the difference in average annual salary in excess of or below what was assumed.
 The service cost is the estimated value of the benefits accrued during the fiscal year.
-Members are assumed to retire at age 65. - (5) The change in benefit obligation that is not compensatory includes interest cost, change in assumptions and gains and losses other than for difference in earnings.
+Members are assumed to retire at age 65. - (5) The change in benefit obligation that is not compensatory includes interest cost, change in assumptions and gains and losses other than for difference in earnings. - (6) Mr. Kellar's pension at age 65 reflects credited service to December 31, 2020 as per his retirement agreement. - (7) Mr. Cooper was hired on September 2, 2019 and all his credited service is under the Employee Pension Plan Part B.